cs3157/recitations/B-Makefiles/makefiles.md

 file called "Makefile" and use it to call various compiler commands according to the rules outlined therein.

+In other words, by using Makefiles, you can execute all the preprocessing, compiling, and linking commands just by typing `make`.

 ## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
 It can be found in this git repository as